-It was Abraham Maslow who thought that human needs that spark off an activity can be arranged in a hierarchy of pre-potency and probability of occurrence.
-Maslow based his theory on the belief that a need that is not satisfied dominates the behavior, sparking off an activity for its satisfaction.
-This need, when satisfied, in its turn activates the higher need.
+Around six decades ago, Abraham Maslow realized that human needs that spark off an activity can be arranged in a hierarchy of pre-potency and probability of occurrence.
+Maslow based his theory on the belief that a need that is not satisfied dominates behavior, sparking off an activity for its satisfaction.
+This need, when satisfied, in its turn, activates higher needs.
 This sequence can be briefed as follows:

-The fulfillment of physiological needs, such as thirst, hunger, sleep, takes precedence over all other needs; in fact on the satisfaction of these needs, is dependent the very survival and continuance of the human race.
-Unlike other needs, the physiological needs have a tendency to recur.
-Money represents the best means to satisfy the physiological needs.
+The fulfillment of physiological needs, such as thirst, hunger, and sleep, takes precedence over all other needs; in fact on the satisfaction of these needs, is dependent the very survival and continuance of the human race.
+Unlike other needs, physiological needs have a tendency to recur.
+Money and incentives represent the best means to satisfy physiological needs.

 Once physiological needs are met, safety needs become important.
 While physiological needs have a reference to the present, safety needs look to the future.
-The needs for food, clothing, etc. are satisfied today.
+The needs for food, clothing, and so on are satisfied today.
 But what about tomorrow?
-A man, so long as he is young and working and earning, is able to satisfy the physiological needs as and when they occur.
-But will he be able to satisfy needs and fend for himself when he gets old?
+But will a man be able to fend for himself when he gets old?
 He must have reasonable ‘safety’ in his old age too.
-Pension plans, the payment of gratuity Act, the provident funds Act and other retiral benefits, are basically to ensure security for old age.
+Pension plans, the Payment of Gratuity Act, the Provident Funds Act, and other retiral benefits ensure security for old age.

 The need for status

 The need for power

 The need for recognition

 Promotion is recognition of one’s capability to shoulder higher responsibilities.